prilosac/LemeTechOne-Firmware/UserGuide.md

 Additionally, any 2-modifier players that are also avid UnclePunch users may be happy to know that holding all 3 modifiers when plugging in will result in 2-modifier behaviour with ModZ acting as a dedicate D-pad left.
 In this mode, press all 3 modifiers to access the D-pad layer, like you would in 3-mod mode.

 ## Dolphin setup
 Your Leme Tech One, being based on HayBox, needs a Dolphin controller profile to be setup for use.
 These profiles can be found in the dolphin folder in this repo or along with the latest release.
-The profile files are named to indicate what communication backend and operating system they are for:
+The profile files are named to indicate what communication backend and operating system they are for.
+You should use XInput if possible, only using DInput if XInput doesn't work for your game or system:

 * For Windows:
-    * HayBox_XInput.ini - For Pico/RP2040-based controllers (e.g. B0XX R4)
+    * HayBox_XInput.ini
-    * HayBox_DInput.ini - For Arduino/AVR-based controllers (e.g. B0XX R1-3, LBX)
+    * HayBox_DInput.ini
-For Linux:
+* For Linux:
-    * HayBox_XInput_Linux.ini - For Pico/RP2040-based controllers (e.g. B0XX R4)
+    * HayBox_XInput_Linux.ini
-    * HayBox_DInput_Linux.ini - For Arduino/AVR-based controllers (e.g. B0XX R1-3, LBX)
+    * HayBox_DInput_Linux.ini
-For macOS (unsupported*):
+* For macOS (unsupported\*):
     * HayBox_DInput_macOS.ini

 To install the profile: